AniviaFlome/tmenu/README.md

 ## Installation

 tmenu is packaged as a standard Python package with `pyproject.toml`.
-The source code is organized as a Python package in `src/tmenu/` (this is the standard Python packaging structure, not a monorepo).

 ### Option 1: Using Nix Flakes (Recommended for NixOS users)